+We launched the PlatinumTM instrument and started to take orders in December 2022 and we began commercial shipments of PlatinumTM in January 2023.
 We plan to launch CarbonTM in 2023.
 Our business will require an accelerated amount of spending to enhance the sales and marketing teams, continue to drive development, and build inventory.
 Other factors that could accelerate cash needs include: (i) delays in achieving scientific and technical milestones; (ii) unforeseen capital expenditures and fabrication costs related to manufacturing for commercialization; (iii) changes we may make in our business or commercialization strategy; (iv) the impact of the COVID-19 pandemic; (v) costs of running a public company; (vi) other items affecting our forecasted level of expenditures and use of cash resources including potential acquisitions; and (vii) increased product and service costs.